ningzhangfisk/CSCI241/Slides/Topic01.md

 # Topic 1: Introduction to CSCI241
 # 1. Data structures and algorithms
 ## 1.1 Why Data structures and algorithms(DSA)?
-+ CSCI241 and CSCI241L in the Balance Sheet.
++ CSCI241 and CSCI241L are in the Balance Sheet.
-+ DSA is one of the CS core courses
++ DSA is one of the CS core courses.
 <details>
-  <summary>Click to expand!</summary>
+  <summary> - Click to expand!</summary>

   ## Heading
   1. A numbered